TV wall mounting Warsaw — DIY or call a professional?

 TV Mounting Concrete Wall Warsaw — What Goes Wrong

-- Wrong anchors for the wall type.
+- Using the wrong anchors for the wall.
 Plastic rawlplugs in plasterboard = TV on the floor within a week.

-- Mounting too high.
-Above the fireplace looks nice in photos, but your neck hurts after 20 minutes.
-Eye level when seated is the rule.
+- Mounting it too high.
+Above the fireplace looks good in photos, but after 20 minutes your neck starts complaining.
+The rule is eye level when seated.

-- Ignoring cable routing.
-A beautiful mounted TV with 5 dangling cables looks worse than a TV on a stand.
+- Forgetting about cable routing.
+A nicely mounted TV with 5 cables hanging down looks worse than a TV standing on a cabinet.

 - Not checking for pipes.
 One drill hole through a water pipe = a flood.
-Always scan first.
+Scan the wall first, always.

-- Using the wrong bracket.
-Fixed brackets are cheaper but limit adjustment.
-A tilting bracket prevents glare; a full-motion arm lets you angle the TV to different seating areas.
+- Choosing the wrong bracket.
+Fixed brackets cost less but give you no adjustment.
+A tilting bracket helps with glare; a full-motion arm lets you aim the TV toward different seating spots.

 What to Prepare Before the Handyman Arrives

-- Know where you want it — mark the approximate spot with painter’s tape.
+- Know where you want it — mark the rough location with painter’s tape.

-- Have the HDMI, power, and any other cables ready.
+- Have the HDMI, power, and any other cables ready to go.

-- Clear the area below — furniture moved away from the wall.
+- Clear the space underneath — move furniture away from the wall.

-- If you want cables in-wall, mention it when booking — it may take longer.
+- If you want cables hidden in the wall, say so when booking — it may take longer.

 Real Example: 65″ TV in Ursynów, Plasterboard Wall

 A client in Ursynów had a 65″ Samsung (23 kg) and a plasterboard wall.
-DIY was too risky — standard rawlplugs wouldn’t hold.
-The handyman located the metal studs behind the plasterboard, used heavy-duty through-bolts, and mounted a full-motion bracket.
-Cables were routed through a slim cable channel painted to match the wall.
+Doing it DIY was too risky — standard rawlplugs would not hold.
+The handyman found the metal studs behind the plasterboard, used heavy-duty through-bolts, and fitted a full-motion bracket.
+The cables were run through a slim cable channel painted to match the wall.
 Total time: 1.5 hours.
-The TV has been up for 8 months with zero movement.
+The TV has been hanging there for 8 months with zero movement.

 FAQ